t23gupta/ML-EmployeeTurnoverPrediction/README.md

 The objective of this project was to build a machine learning model that predicts whether an employee is likely to leave the company or not.

 The dataset was obtained from EllisDon's People and Culture department.
+The original dataset contained 3161 rows.
+I have attached a dummy dataset with much fewer rows in this repository to give an idea of what that looked like.

 I first cleaned the data using a python script - "Datacleaning.py".